DavidWaumsley/NoScriptShow/content/blog/2024/ep8.md

 \[00:49:10\] **Nathan Wrigley:** Okay.

 \[00:49:11\] **David Waumsley:** We’ve gone a long time and I just wonder if we should just step back one thing and just mention the, description.
 Do you think we’re on the right path with that? as a, this is the description on the hero bit.
 So after we’ve got the a web.
-Design podcast for non progress rediscovering HTML and modern CSS.
+Design chat for non progress rediscovering HTML and modern CSS.

 What I’ve put here, and I’m not sure about this at all, Nathan, is I put CMS users, Nathan and David, revisit the web’s original page builder and ask what we can build today with minimal skills and dependencies thing that you’ve been reading out at the beginning of the episodes at the moment, and then.